 According to an article in the Wood County (OH) Herald, Emily "was converted at the early age of 10 years, and affiliated with the Christian church for a number of years, being a great Bible student.
 She loved the word of God."

 Emily had been married three times before, to George Harmon (a Civil War veteran, from whom she was divorced); Frank Casher (who died in 1881 in Seneca County, OH); and Samuel "Martin" Phillips (who died at age 32 in 1889 in Wood County).
-Emily had a daughter from a previous marriage, Mary Phillips (also known as Alice Challen).
+Emily brought to her union with Austin a daughter from a previous marriage, Mary "Alice" (Phillips) Challen.

 When Austin's brother Eli died in 1914, Austin and Emily traveled to Deshler for the funeral.
 This was reported in the Wood County Daily Sentinel.

 By 1915, son Newton was deceased, of unknown causes.

 As an elderly man, Austin suffered from bladder problems, as well as "old age and exhaustion."
 He passed away from uremic poisoning at age 81 on June 20, 1925.
 He was buried at Beaver Creek Cemetery in Grand Rapids.
 His lengthy obituary was published in the Deshler Flag.

 Emily then attempted to obtain her late husband's pension, which would have provided her with a steady monthly income.
 T.B.
 King, cashier of the Corn City State Bank of Deshler, wrote several letters on her behalf.

 On Christmas Day 1928, the Herald said, she "united with the Deshler Methodist church, and was a regular attendant at all services as long as her health would permit."

 Emily passed away on Jan.
 25, 1929, at the age of 74 years.
 Her obituary was carried in the Wood County Herald.

 Son Stephen Gorella Van Horn (1870-1919) was born in April 1870.